What Can I Do If My Neighbor Is Recording Me – What You Need To Know

 If you know that your neighbor can record you in some context but not be violating your privacy rights then here are some helpful tips on approaching them about your concerns.

-- Ask To Review Your Camera Feeds: If you share your concerns with your neighbor that you believe a hidden camera is recording a private conversation or what you are doing on private property, ask them if you can review the recorded camera feeds.
-If the video feeds show your neighbour’s property and your property is prominently in focus then you request they modify the camera angles.
+If you share your concerns with your neighbor that you believe a hidden camera is recording a private conversation or what you are doing on private property, ask them if you can review the recorded camera feeds.
+If the video feeds show your neighbor’s property and your property is prominently in focus then you request they modify the camera angles.

 Please contact local police or an attorney who specializes in privacy law if you feel your neighbor is committing a crime by the way they are using a security camera.
 You should never feel uncomfortable on your own property so it is important to speak with your neighbors first and try to resolve any privacy issues before things get worse.